Bonnie Geld, MSW

 Senior Consulting Associate

 Tina Davis, RN, MS, CMAC is an associate consultant.
 Miss Davis has extensive progressive healthcare experience, with specialization in nursing and case management.
-Extensive knowledge in the case management process, which includes utilization review, case management discharge planning and outcomes measurement and quality.
-Miss Davis is proficient in quality improvement, team development/training and coordination.
-She has outstanding ability to develop and interact successfully in a multidisciplinary team environment.
+Extensive knowledge in the case management process, which includes utilization review, case management discharge planning, and outcomes measurement and quality.
+Miss Davis is proficient in quality improvement, team development/training, and coordination.
+She has an outstanding ability to develop and interact successfully in a multidisciplinary team environment.
 Miss Davis has expertise in the core measures and JACHO standards.

 Jeffrey Echternach, BBA, AS, NRP

 Jeffrey Echternach, BBA, AS, NRP Jeff’s career in healthcare began as a paramedic and business development coordinator for the hospital ambulance and critical care transport division.
 Interest in Data and Process improvement lead Jeff to pursue his Bachelors in Business from Averett University, Six Sigma, LEAN, & Agile Training, and develop a core competency around Healthcare and Business analytics.
 Supporting Carilion Clinic as a Senior Project Analyst, Jeff has several primary departments that he and his team are responsible for supporting including a busy 78 bed Emergency Room, an Emergency Medicine Program, a Large and Nationally known Transfer and Communications center, The Care Management Division, and Nursing Services.